Choosing specific food niches for your food blog can help you stand out from the thousands of food bloggers out there.

 For example, say you are looking to bake chocolate cupcakes and you are browsing the internet for a recipe.
 Are you going to use a recipe from a blog that is dedicated to baked goods or will you use a recipe from a blog that is dedicated to Spanish food?

 Similarly with your food niche, being as specific as possible will help you gain authority in the eyes of Google and your readers.
+But don’t you worry, there are plenty of food niche ideas for you.

 Okay, enough rambling!
-Let’s get straight to the 65 best food niches for a profitable blog in 2022!
+Let’s get straight to the 77 best food niches for a profitable blog in 2023!

 1. Western Food